Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-03.png" alt="Bar graph showing the percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." caption="Figure 3.
 Bar graph showing the percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." %}

 Again, we created a new tibble that contained data aggregating per country and destination city type (EU, non-EU, etc).
-We passed a new parameter to the `ggplot()` command named `fill`, indicating the column for the bars.
+We mapped the origincountry column to the fill aesthetic in the ggplot() command, which defines the color range of the bars.
 We also added the parameter position to `geom_bar(`) so that the bars do not get stacked (which is the default) but are instead placed side by side.
 Again, ggplot2 has chosen sensible defaults regarding colors and legend placement.

 Now that we have visualized the data, we can analyze the patterns and draw insights from the graph.
 The bar plot reveals that the majority of the countries in our analysis, such as Germany, France, and Hungary, strongly prefer to establish sister city relationships with other European Union countries.
 Approximately 70-80% of their partnerships are with cities in the EU.